 This leave may be used for any personal reasons of an emergency nature, including illness or injury in the family except as provided in Subsection C, funeral of friends or legal or personal affairs that cannot be scheduled outside the normal working day.

-Weather conditions for local travel to and from school shall be considered as a valid reason for an emergency leave, EXCEPT for "emergency staff" who must work his/her assigned shift, unless on a pre-approved leave, during time of inclement weather.
+Weather conditions for local travel to and from school shall be considered as a valid reason for an emergency leave, EXCEPT for "emergency staff" who must work their assigned shift, unless on a pre-approved leave, during time of inclement weather.

 Emergency leave for purposes of illness in the immediate family (including domestic partners), legal affairs, business affairs, and/or funerals not covered by bereavement leave should be cleared through the department supervisor and then reported on the usual absentee report.